nf-core/multiplesequencealign/README.md

 In a nutshell, the pipeline performs the following steps:

-1. **Input files summary**: (Optional) computation of summary statistics on the input files, such as the average sequence similarity across the input sequences, their length, plddt extraction if available, among others.
+1. **Input files summary**: (Optional) computation of summary statistics on the input files, such as the average sequence similarity across the input sequences, their length, plddt extraction if available.

 2. **Guide Tree**: (Optional) Renders a guide tree with a chosen tool (list available in [usage](docs/usage.md#2-guide-trees)).
 Some aligners use guide trees to define the order in which the sequences are aligned.
 3. **Align**: (Required) Aligns the sequences with a chosen tool (list available in [usage](docs/usage.md#3-align)).